Paleodictyon: Description

 Paleodictyon consist of thin tunnels or ridges that usually form hexagonal or polygonal-shaped honeycomb-like network.
 Both irregular and regular nets are known throughout the stratigraphic range of Paleodictyon, but it is the striking regular honeycomb pattern of some forms such as P. carpathecum and P. nodosum which make it notable and widely studied.

 Individual mesh elements may be millimeters to centimeters, usually from 1-1.5 to 2-3 cm, and entire mesh patterns can cover areas up to a square meter.
 The edges or threads that make up the mesh are usually cylindrical or ellipsoid in cross-section, and some forms have vertical tubes connecting the mesh upwards to the sediment-water interface.
 Dolf Seilacher proposed in 1977 that it may be a trap for food, a mechanism for farming, or a foraging path.
 Alternatively, it has been suggested that it may be a cast of a xenophyophoran protist.
+Mark McMenamin proposed that Paleodictyon represents a microburrow nest structure.
+The nest structure empties once the juveniles mature and disperse.

 History of study

 Much modeling work has been done on Paleodictyon.
-Roy Plotnick, trace fossils researcher at University of Illinois at Chicago, modeled the form as resulting from the iterative modular growth of an unknown organism.
+Roy Plotnick, trace fossil researcher at University of Illinois at Chicago, modeled the form as resulting from the iterative modular growth of an unknown organism.
 Garlick and Miller modeled it as a burrow with a relatively simple burrow algorithm.

 Hypotheses about origin

 The question is whether these patterns are burrows of marine animals such as worms or fossilized remains of ancient organisms (sponges or algae).
-Observations on Paleodictyon using Euler graph theory suggest that it cannot be an excavation trace fossil, and that it must therefore be an imprint, body fossil or be of abiotic origin.
+Observations on Paleodictyon using Euler graph theory suggest that it is unlikely to be an excavation trace fossil, and that it is more likely to be an imprint or body fossil, or to be of abiotic origin.

 It has been suggested that Paleodictyon may represent a body fossil of a xenophyophore, a type of giant foraminifera.
 The infaunal xenophyophore Occultammina does bear some physical resemblance to Paleodictyon and the abyssal habitat of modern xenophyophores is indeed similar to the inferred paleoenvironment where fossil graphoglyptids are found; however, the large size (up to 0.5 m) and regularity of many graphoglyptids as well as the apparent absence of collected sediment particles (known as xenophyae) in their fossils casts doubt on the possibility.
 Further, modern xenophyophores lack the regular hexagonal symmetry common to Paleodictyon.
 Modern examples of Paleodictyon have been discovered; however, examination failed to reveal stercomares, a hardened test, protoplasm, or xenophyophore DNA.
 The trace may alternately represent a burrow or a glass sponge.